-Lauren Brodsky is Lecturer in Public Policy at Harvard Kennedy School.
-Lauren has taught courses on writing and policy analysis, along with international relations, at Northeastern University, Tufts University, SUNY Albany and Skidmore College.
-She is a former Theodore Sorensen Research Fellow at the John F. Kennedy Presidential Library and Museum, where she conducted archival research on public diplomacy programs during the Kennedy administration.
-Lauren has worked at the U.S. Department of State’s Bureau of International Information Programs, with a focus on the Near East/South Asia region, and as a manager of the Diplomatic Training Programs of the Fletcher School at Tufts University.
-She holds a B.A. from the University of Pennsylvania and an M.A.L.D. and Ph.D. from the Fletcher School.
+Lauren Brodsky is a Lecturer in Public Policy at the Harvard Kennedy School, where she teaches degree program and executive education courses on persuasive communications, policy analysis and writing.
+Lauren also conducts research on policy analysis and writing through her website: policymemos.hks.harvard.edu.
+Lauren’s articles have appeared in Harvard Business Review and Fast Company.
+Before coming to HKS in 2014, she taught courses on communications and international relations at Northeastern University, Tufts University, SUNY Albany, and Skidmore College.
+Lauren is a former Theodore Sorensen Research Fellow at the John F. Kennedy Presidential Library and Museum, where she conducted archival research on public diplomacy programs during the Kennedy administration.
+Lauren holds a Ph.D. from the Fletcher School at Tufts University, where she studied the use of U.S. international broadcasting to promote democracy abroad, and a BA in history from the University of Pennsylvania.

 Harvard Kennedy School is proud of its energetic involvement in the world.
 To better understand how to solve public problems by improving policy and leadership, we engage directly with policymakers, public leaders, governments, nonprofit organizations, and for-profit businesses whose activities affect those problems.
 However, we recognize that such engagement can raise questions about perceived and potential conflicts of interest, so we disclose publicly the key professional activities of our faculty outside the Kennedy School.
 The activities disclosed below are for the most recent reporting period, as defined by University policy.
 Some may be paid, some may be unpaid, and others may be in exchange for expense reimbursement only.

 |Inter-American Development Bank||Speaking engagement, invited lecture, or presentation|